29 January 2018

 Personal Injury Claims – Accessing Rehabilitation

-Rehabilitation plays a key role in the injured person’s case.
-The Association of Personal Injury Lawyers encourages all of its members to consider rehabilitation from minor cases to those involving life-changing injury.
+Rehabilitation plays a key role in an injured person’s case.
+The Association of Personal Injury Lawyers (APIL) encourages all of its members to consider rehabilitation, from minor cases to those involving life-changing injury.

-In most cases, insurance companies recognise the value of rehabilitation to the injured person who may achieve an optimal outcome sooner rather than later.
-Insurers are often ready to invest in rehabilitation.
+In most cases, insurance companies recognise the value of rehabilitation to the injured person who may achieve an optimal outcome sooner rather than later, and many insurers are ready to invest in rehabilitation.

 The Rehabilitation Code

-I was recently instructed on a case where the injured person was a front seat passenger in a HGV.
-The driver lost consciousness at the wheel, causing the HGV to leave the motorway and crash down the embankment.
-The driver died and my client sustained a serious injury.
+Slater and Gordon Lawyers were recently instructed on a case in which the injured person was a front seat passenger in a HGV.
+The driver lost consciousness at the wheel, causing the vehicle to leave the motorway and crash down the embankment.
+The driver sadly died and the passenger sustained a serious injury.

-At the early stage, the cause of the driver’s loss of control is unknown.
-If the loss of control was due to an unforeseeable event then it is unlikely that negligence will be established against the driver and no payment of compensation will be made.
+In the early stages of a case like this, the cause of the driver’s loss of control is unknown.
+If the loss of control is due to an unforeseeable event, then it’s unlikely that negligence will be established against the driver and no payment of compensation will be made.

-Notwithstanding the ongoing liability enquiries, the insurance company accepted our proposal that they fund rehabilitation under The Rehabilitation Code.
-This means that whatever the outcome of liability, the cost of the rehabilitation provided under the Code is born by the insurer.
-In my case, this meant we were able to put into place rehabilitation from the client’s discharge home from hospital, ensuring he was supported at that difficult time.
+Regardless of the ongoing liability enquiries to determine if anyone was at fault, the insurance company involved accepted a proposal for them to fund rehabilitation under The Rehabilitation Code.
+This means that, whatever the outcome of liability, the cost of the rehabilitation provided under the Code is born by the insurer.
+In this instance, this meant we were able to put rehabilitation into place following our client’s discharge from hospital, ensuring he was supported and cared for during this difficult time.

 Our client suffered serious lower limb injuries.
-The defendant insurer admitted liability and made substantial upfront interim payments to our client for him, via ourselves, to pay for treatment needs.
-This has the advantage of flexibility of having the money available to invest in treatment as the client instructs rather than seeking the insurers agreement.
+The other driver’s insurer admitted liability and made substantial upfront interim payments to pay for our client’s treatment needs.
+This has the advantage of ensuring money is available to invest in treatment.

-Although I have cited above two successful examples of insurance companies committing to rehabilitation, there still remain other cases where an insurer may resist investing in rehabilitation.
-In these instances, personal injury solicitors are left with no option but to issue proceedings to seek the Court's decision on whether the insurer should be compelled to make a payment, and at what level.
+While these two examples are successful instances of insurance companies committing to rehabilitation, there are many other cases where insurers may resist investing in rehabilitation.
+In these instances, personal injury solicitors are left with no other option but to take legal action and seek the Court's decision on whether the insurer should be compelled to make a payment and at what level.

-Furthermore, insurance companies often want the injured person to rely upon NHS treatment, which can mean long waiting lists and inadequate numbers of treatment sessions.
-There is no requirement for the injured person to rely upon the NHS where responsibility is established against the defendant.
+Furthermore, insurance companies often want the injured person to rely on NHS treatment.
+While the NHS can do a great job in looking after those who’re injured, it might not always provide the treatment you need.
+What’s more, it can also mean long waiting lists and lower numbers of treatment sessions.
+There’s no requirement for the injured person to rely on the NHS where responsibility is established against the other party.
 The treatment can be sourced privately, subject to the injury being caused by the negligent act, and the cost being reasonable.

-In minor cases, rehabilitation is often physiotherapy and psychological treatment.
+In minor cases, rehabilitation often consists of physiotherapy and psychological treatment.

-In moderate cases involving orthopaedic injuries, rehabilitation steps up to include things like:
+In moderate cases involving orthopaedic injuries, rehabilitation can include treatments such as:

 - psychological therapy